Queens Plaza station: History

 The Queens Boulevard Line was one of the first lines built by the city-owned Independent Subway System (IND), and stretches between the IND Eighth Avenue Line in Manhattan and 179th Street and Hillside Avenue in Jamaica, Queens.
 The Queens Boulevard Line was in part financed by a Public Works Administration (PWA) loan and grant of $25 million.
 One of the proposed stations would have been located at Steinway Street.

 The first section of the line, west from Roosevelt Avenue to 50th Street, opened on August 19, 1933.
-E trains ran local to Hudson Terminal (today's World Trade Center) in Manhattan, while the GG (predecessor to current G service) ran as a shuttle service between Queens Plaza and Nassau Avenue on the IND Crosstown Line.
 It was the first stop in Queens after crossing the East River for six years until the 1939 opening of 23rd Street–Ely Avenue.

 Until the opening of the 60th Street Tunnel Connection in 1955 after the unification of the subway, only express trains in Queens ran to Manhattan; local trains were routed onto the IND Crosstown Line.
 This service pattern is no longer in use due to the opening of the 63rd Street track connector in 2001, and Crosstown Line trains now terminate one stop earlier at Court Square.

 In 1978, the New York City Department of City Planning proposed making Queens Plaza into a large subway station complex.
 Queens Plaza would have been converted to a transfer station with the 63rd Street Line, which at that time was described as a "tunnel to nowhere" that did not connect with any other lines in Queens.
 The complex would also have had a retail center above it, as well as a transfer to the elevated Queensboro Plaza station.
-This was ultimately not constructed, and the 63rd Street connector was built instead, between the Queens Plaza and 36th Street stations.
+This was ultimately not constructed, and the 63rd Street connector was built instead, between the 21st Street-Queensbridge and 36th Street stations.

+To speed up passenger flow, dozens of platform conductors were assigned to direct crowds at the Queens Plaza station during the late 1980s.
 In 2002, the Metropolitan Transportation Authority announced that elevators would be installed at the Queens Plaza station.
+The original elevators were replaced with new elevators in August 2025.